Abdiyasir/git-labs/git_lab_code/05_Branching_Merging.md

 git merge feature-1   #This creates a conflict as there's different changes on the same file

 cat app.txt
-echo -e "Hello from main\nMain branch change\nFeature branch change" > app.txt #This overrides the merge and keeps all changes
+echo -e "Hello from main\nMain branch change\nFeature branch change" > app.txt #This overrides the merge conflict and keeps all changes

 git add app.txt
 git commit -m "resolve merge conflict between main and feature-1 branch"